wavebeem/bread-n-butter/docs/api.md

 sign.tryParse(""); // => ""
 ```

-### bnb.fail
+### bnb.fail(expected)

-Returns a parser that fails with the given messages and consumes no input.
+Returns a parser that fails with the given array of strings `expected` and
-Usually used in the `else` branch of a `chain` callback function.
+consumes no input.
+Usually used in the `else` branch of a `chain` callback
+function.

-**Note:** Messages are are typically displayed as part of a comma separated list
+**Note:** Expected messages are are typically displayed as part of a comma
-of "expected" values, like "expected list, number, object", so it's best to keep
+separated list of "expected" values, like "expected list, number, object", so
-your failure messages limited to nouns.
-If you used a message like "number too
+it's best to keep your failure messages limited to nouns.
+If you used a message
-big" instead, then you might end up showing the user an error message like
+like "number too big" instead, then you might end up showing the user an error
-"expected number too big" which doesn't make any sense at all.
+message like "expected number too big" which doesn't make any sense at all.

 ```ts
 const number = bnb.match(/[0-9]+/).chain((s) => {